Addressing childhood vulnerability, crime and justice

-The eleventh report in a year-long series – produced jointly by Child of the North and the Centre for Young Lives – that seeks to deliver a country that works for all children and young people, sets out an evidence-based plan to protect and support the thousands of vulnerable children in England at risk of involvement with the criminal justice system.
+Produced jointly by Child of the North and the Centre for Young Lives the eleventh report in the Child of the North 2024/25 campaign series sets out an evidence-based plan to protect and support the thousands of vulnerable children in England at risk of involvement with the criminal justice system.

 Written by researchers from the ESRC Vulnerability & Policing Futures Research Centre, the report shows how every year, thousands of children become involved in the criminal justice system or become victims of serious violence or crime.
 While increasingly fewer young people are going into secure custody, most children involved in the criminal justice system share similar experiences of childhood adversity, including poverty, unmet SEND, exclusion from school, abuse, neglect and exposure to domestic violence, addiction, or mental ill-health at home.